DesignedOBAI/DoBA/README.md

 This is a MAJOR limiation that has impacted various well known LLM's.

 This project is actively being worked on for AGI research purposes.

+There is a potential for this AI to become dangerous.
+Please use this code ethically, and wisely.
+Storing large amounts of data at this efficiency can lead to self-replication, hardware damage, or security issues.

+Please make sure you are using this code responsibly.